-When taking the stock market route to doubling your money, it’s important to note that while it can certainly (and usually will) happen, the journey there might take significantly longer than other methods on this list.
+When taking the stock market route to double your money, it’s important to note that while it can certainly (and usually will) happen, the journey there might take significantly longer than other methods on this list.

-To figure out how long it should take to double your money, use the Rule of 72— a formula used to calculate the number of years it will take to double the money invested at an annual rate of return.
+To figure out (on average) how long it should take to double your money, use the Rule of 72— a formula used to calculate the number of years it will take to double the money invested at an annual rate of return.

-For example, a bond that returns an average 5% per year will take nearly 15 years to give you double your money, according to the Rule of 72.
+For example, a bond that returns an average of 5% per year will take nearly 15 years to give you double your money, according to the Rule of 72.

-Although you might not double $5,000 in the near future with this route, investing is a smart strategy for earning passive income in the long-term.
+Although you might not double $5,000 in the near future with this route, investing is a smart strategy for earning passive income in the long term.
 Plus, you can get started with as little as $1.